 - Meth mouth – the destructive effects that meth has on the teeth has been documented thoroughly, it can permanently damage users’ mouths.

 - Permanent scarring – meth users tend to suffer physically from hallucinations and feelings of bugs crawling under their skin and will obsessively pick and scratch at skin resulting in sores.
 The sores often don’t heal from the repeated opening of the sores while picking.
-Think faces of meth, but it’s not just restricted to users faces, these scars can be all over their bodies.
+Think about “Faces of Meth,” but it’s not just restricted to users faces, these scars can be all over their bodies.
 Unfortunately, they often bear these scars even after getting clean from meth.

 While most of these mental and physical long-term effects can improve over time, they only improve if there is maintained sobriety from crystal meth.
 While sobriety from any substance is a battle, recovery from crystal meth is possible despite the devastating effects it has.